Questions and anwers regarding the use of Sandboxie with email software. For a longer discussion, see Email Protection.

-A. When the program is already running under Sandboxie, go to Program Settings, Page 1, and select the checkbox to Force program to run in this sandbox.
+A. When the software is already running under Sandboxie, go to Program Settings, Page 1, and select the checkbox to Force program to run in this sandbox.
 You can also use Sandbox Settings > Program Start > Forced Programs to accomplish the same.

 Q. Should I create a separate, dedicated sandbox just for email, or can I use the same sandbox for email and web browsing?

 A. This depends primarily on your habits.
-If you want the convenience of opening your email software by clicking an email ("mailto") link in your browser, then you have to use (and configure) the same sandbox for both web browsing and email reading.
-On the other hand, some people prefer to isolate the two unrelated types of activities into separate sandboxes.
+If you want the convenience of opening your email software by clicking an email link (mailto) in your browser, then you have to use (and configure) the same sandbox for both web browsing and email reading.
+On the other hand, some people prefer to isolate the two unrelated activities into separate sandboxes.
 There is no strict answer, and both approaches work well.

-A. You can avoid this problem by right-clicking the email link instead of left (normal) clicking it.
+A. You can avoid this issue by right-clicking the email link instead of left (normal) clicking it.
 The right-click menu will let you copy the email address.
 Then switch to your email software and paste the email address.
 If the pasted email address begins with a mailto: prefix, then make sure to delete that prefix, including the colon (:).

-A. See answer to previous question.
+A. See the answer to the previous question.

 Q. I have a web mail account and I read my email via my web browser, do I need to configure anything?